mmbman/Katagiri/1984-01-11-Blue-Cliff-Record-Case-51-Talk-1.md

 Well, if you can tell the last word to somebody – that’s great.
 That’s great.
 Well, in Sōtō Zen, it is called *dharma transmission*.
 Dharma transmission is really the last word.
 We have to tell [it].

-Well, plainly speaking, *the last word* for usual people is the great sublimity of human life you have to transmit to the next generation.
+Plainly speaking, *the last word* for usual people is the great sublimity of human life you have to transmit to the next generation.
 It is not teaching; it is not words.
 It is not something you have to give to somebody who doesn’t have it.
 Everyone has it.
-To *transmit* something is... to take it out from [the] individual, from who has this truth [or] important thing.
-So, zazen gives you anything.
-But zazen helps you to realize the buddha-nature, zazen doesn’t give you the buddha-nature.
+To *transmit* something is... to take it out from [the] individual, [...] who has this truth [or] important thing.

+So, zazen gives you anything, but zazen helps you to realize the buddha-nature, zazen doesn’t give you the buddha-nature.
 Well, zazen gives anything to you.
 But zazen [...] helps you to realize what you have, how sublime your life is.
 That is the meaning of zazen.

 So, if you can realize how sublime your life is, that realization is supremely important.
 Nobody touches it.
 You alone know it – clearly, very clearly.
 That is called, practically speaking, *spiritual security*.
-Well usually [we’d use] “faith.”
+Well, usually [we’d use] “faith.”

-So, that’s why here it says, “If I had told him, no one on earth could cope with old Hsueh.”
+So that’s why here it says, “If I had told him, no one on earth could cope with old Hsueh.”

 #### 22:08

 > At the end of the summer the monk again brought up the preceding story to ask for instruction.

-The two monks didn’t understand the meaning of “the last word.”
-That’s why they contemplated this koan for 90 days.
+The two monks didn’t understand the meaning of “the last word”; that’s why they contemplated this koan for 90 days.

 > T’ou said, “Why didn’t you ask earlier?”

-Because the last word exists always. *[Unintelligible]* ... completely beyond you understand or you don’t understand.
-Anyway, you should face directly.
+Because the last word exists always. *[Unintelligible]* ... completely beyond [whether] you understand or you don’t understand [...] you should face directly.
 In other words, you should *[unintelligible]* again and again.

 So, that’s why he said, “Why didn’t you ask earlier?”
 The monk answered very honestly: